 Georgia hosts a diverse hospital landscape spanning major academic medical centers, large regional systems, rural Critical Access Hospitals, and safety-net public hospitals.
 Understanding which hospitals serve which Georgia regions is essential for navigating the Medicare hospital benefit in practice.

-Grady Memorial Hospital in Atlanta is one of the largest public hospitals in the Southeast, operated by the Grady Health System under the governance of the Fulton-DeKalb Hospital Authority.
-Grady is the level-one trauma center for metropolitan Atlanta and the safety-net hospital for Fulton and DeKalb counties.
-Grady is a major teaching affiliate of Emory University School of Medicine and Morehouse School of Medicine.
-Grady receives significant DSH and uncompensated care pool payments.
+Grady Memorial Hospital (Atlanta) is one of the largest public hospitals in the Southeast, the level-one trauma center and safety-net hospital for Fulton and DeKalb counties, and a major recipient of DSH and uncompensated-care payments.

 Worked Examples: Georgia Medicare Hospital Inpatient Beneficiary Scenarios